 - (i) A sufficient per annum increase in earnings to allow a 6% dividend to be paid to shareholders.
-For earnings related to the year ended 31 December 2020, the Company did not achieve this KPI, and the actual dividends paid, related to performance in FY 2020, were 0%. - (ii) Additional per annum increase in earnings to grow the Company's Book Value by 5 10% per annum.
-For the year ended 31 December 2020, this KPI was not met as earnings decreased from the prior year (see consolidated statement of comprehensive income), and hence the Book Value Per Share fell Year on Year.
+For the year ended 31 December 2021, the Company did not achieve this KPI and the actual dividends paid, related to performance in FY 2021, were 0%. - (ii) Additional per annum increase in earnings to grow the Company's Book Value by 5 10% per annum.
+For the year ended 31 December 2021, this KPI was not met as earnings decreased from the prior year (see consolidated statement of comprehensive income), and hence the Book Value Per Share fell Year on Year.
 The main factor driving the earnings decrease was the performance of the Liquid Market Portfolio.
-In 2020, the Company did not meet this criterion, following operating losses at the Company amidst tough trading conditions (primarily driven by the COVID-19 pandemic), in Emerging Markets.
+In 2021, the Company did not meet this criterion, following operating losses at the Company amidst tough trading conditions in Emerging Markets.